 - Does your child often have cold feet?

 - Has your child been diagnosed with any other medical conditions?

 - Is your child currently taking any medications?

-- Is there a history of congenital heart defects in your child's family?
+- Is there a history of heart problems or congenital heart defects in your child's family?